jbetancur/john-betancur/content/blog/optimizing-react-components/index.md

 published: true
 ---

-If you're using [React.memo](https://reactjs.org/docs/react-api.html#reactmemo) or [React.PureComponent](https://reactjs.org/docs/react-api.html#reactpurecomponent) to skip re-rendering on an expensive component, you'll want to make sure any object based props you are passing to your component are not being recreated on every re-render cycle, otherwise, the point of the optimization is defeated.
+If you're using [React.memo](https://reactjs.org/docs/react-api.html#reactmemo target="_blank") or [React.PureComponent](https://reactjs.org/docs/react-api.html#reactpurecomponent) to skip re-rendering on an expensive component, you'll want to make sure any object based props you are passing to your component are not being recreated on every re-render cycle, otherwise, the point of the optimization is defeated.

 Such an issue arose while I was developing [React Data Table](https://github.com/jbetancur/react-data-table-component).
-React Data Table has a deep component tree that consists of headers, rows, cells and in some places expensive calculations such as sorting, column generation, themes, etc...).
-Despite the use of `React.memo` on expensive components, the entire React Data Table library would re-render its rows, columns, cells, checkboxes and perform a re-sort whenever it's parent component triggered a re-render.
+React Data Table has a deep component tree that consists of columns, rows, cells and in some places expensive calculations such as sorting, column generation, etc...).
+Despite the use of `React.memo` on expensive components, the entire React Data Table library would re-render all those rows, columns, cells and perform any data based calculations whenever the parent component triggered a re-render.

 ## Equality & Sameness
 Before we delve into the solution, it's important to briefly revisit how Javascript performs comparisons.
 Let's start with primitives.
-Primitives in Javascript are strings, numbers, booleans, undefined and null (yep, undefined and null are types).
+Primitives are strings, numbers, booleans, undefined and null (yep, undefined and null are types).
 These are considered value based comparisons.
-This means that comparing a primitive value to another equal primitive value will result in a true condition:
+Meaning that comparing a primitive value to another equal primitive value will result in a true condition:

 ```js
 'hello' === 'hello' // true